 The screen is divided into columns where each of them represent one day.
 Dispatcher can use filter dialog to display only the work week (without weekends).

 Two-week view is available in the list of all views.
 A description of the view is the same as by one-week view with an option to show/hide weekends.

 3.3.
 Month Overview

 Screen contains payload statistic of each resource by the months per year.
-Each month contains boxes for each resource where there is a displayed percentage of completed tasks (blue) and a percentage of scheduled tasks (red).
+Each month contains boxes for each resource where there is a displayed percentage of completed tasks (yellow) and a percentage of scheduled tasks (green).
 Size of box represents total working time in an actual month.